Birth Control

 Rosacea is common and treatable

-Have your prescribed medication discreetly delivered for free to your door, or ask your assigned Partner Doctor during your consultation to receive your prescription via email for R50.
+Have your prescribed medication discreetly delivered to your door, or ask your assigned Partner Doctor during your consultation to receive your prescription via email for R100.

 Got any questions?